stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

-Note that this test matches only the sub-set of the modifiers in the template.
-For example, a button with `SHIFT` and `CONTROL` modifiers is matched by a template with just `SHIFT`.
+Note that this test matches the sub-set of the modifiers in the template.
+For example, a button event with `SHIFT` and `CONTROL` modifiers is matched by a template with just `SHIFT`.

 In the bindings class the bind variants for buttons delegate to the following helper which applies the match test: